codefellows/setup-guide/system-setup/1-environment.md

 # Backup Your Terminal/Shell Environment

-This section will talk about how to update the Terminal's look and feel, as well as how to edit files using the command line editor, `nano`

-At the end of this guide, we will add some color to your command line, and your command line will be formatted for development.

 ## Backing up files

 The first thing we'll do is backup your existing terminal setup.